SCUT-CCNL/3DSIFT-PiDVC/README.md

 The steps of running the example data is as follows:

+1. clone the git repository

+2. update the submodule by command `$git submodule foreach git pull origin master`

-1. Open the visual studio project `.sln` file.
+3. Open the visual studio project `.sln` file.

-2. Set the Windows SDK version of the visual studio project to that are installed on your PC.
+4. Set the Windows SDK version of the visual studio project to that are installed on your PC.
 PS: version below  10.0.17763.0 is non-tested.

-3. Build and run the program under command line
+5. Build and run the program under command line

    - ```bash
      $cd "pathToReleaseDir"